neuefische/web-exercises/recipes/react/exercise-overrides/README.md

 Select the "Preview: 3000" tab to view this project.

-Select the "Tests" tab to view the tests.
+Select the "Tests: logs" tab to view the tests.

 > The `npm run start` and `npm run test` scripts run automatically.